Chapter 1 : Chapter 1

 Hermione sighed and pushed all thoughts of Ron to the back of her mind.
 It was time to leave and begin the journey that would start her final year of Hogwarts.

-Platform 9 and three quarters was as busy and noisy as any other Spetember 1st.
+Platform Nine and Three Quarters was as busy and noisy as any other Spetember first.
 Owls were hooting and screeching, parents were shouting final reminders and goodbyes and children were being generally excitable.
 Hermione was standing just beyond the barrier after making the transition through the barrier separating the muggle world and the world in which she truly felt at home.
 She looked around and smiled fondly, finally finding the excited feeling she had been waiting for.

 "Hermione dear!"
 A familiar voice shouted, pulling her out of her thoughts.